The Midhurst WW2 Memoirs Project

 Book 1.
 Midhurst WW2 Memoirs: 1.
 A Place Close to My Heart.
 Peter H Sydenham.
 Published 2018

 Midhurst, West Sussex is a small English town, much awarded for its natural beauty.
 During WW2 it was awakened from rural slumber when overrun with troops and evacuees.
 This series of 4 books, covers its WW2 life and times.
-It uses the author’s evacuee memories to guide the reader through many, previously untold, back stories of that time.
-There having been no comprehensive history of the Midhurst district, most of Book 1 presents the pre-war 1000 yr history to give a solid foundation for the project.
+It uses the author’s evacuee memories to guide the reader through many, previously untold, local back stories of that time.
+There having been no comprehensive history of the Midhurst district, most of Book 1 presents the pre-war 1000 yr history giving a solid foundation for the project.

 374 pp. 50 colour, 140 B&W pictures.
-150 x 234mm x 25mm RRP £15.00
+150 x 234mm x 25mm

 Contents